-Velivr' is an exploratory study that will make a first diagnosis of the situation on cycling under the influence of alcohol and/or drugs (CUI) in France and a benchmark on international good practices.
+Velivr' is an exploratory study that made a first diagnosis of the situation on cycling under the influence of alcohol and/or drugs (CUI) in France and a benchmark on international good practices.

-The objectives of the project include:
+The objectives of the project included:

-- ✓ identify the problem in a broader context, - ✓ measure its magnitude, - observe and analyze the behavior of the persons concerned, - ✓ identify factors of risk behavior (age, socioprofessional profile, possession or no car ...).
+- ✓ identifying the problem in a broader context, - ✓ measuring its magnitude, - ✓ observing and analyzing the behavior of the persons concerned, - ✓ identifying factors of risk behavior (age, socioprofessional profile, possession or no car ...).